julianapequeno/julianapequeno/README.md

 - 🎬 Undergraduate IT student (UFRN)
 - 🌱 Falling in love with Python
 - 🎶 Interest in Back-End technologies
-- 📚 Studies in Bio-Inspired Optimization Algorithm (Particle Swarm Optmization) && beggining Natural Process Language
+- 📚 Studies in Bio-Inspired Optimization Algorithm (Particle Swarm Optmization)
 - ✨ Currently working on _Snaze Game_ (C++)

 <div align="center">